In the UK 24% of girls and 9% of boys have high levels of depressive symptoms at age 14 (Centre for Longitudinal Studies, London)

 Mental ill-health among children, September 2017, Centre for Longitudinal Studies conclude: Half of all cases of adult mental illness start by the age of 14, meaning prevention and early support for children is vital.

-Antidepressants are a threat too.
-These drugs can cause dreadful side effects, including worsening anxiety and lower self-confidence.
+Antidepressants can be a threat too.
+These drugs cause numerous unpleasant side effects, including worsening anxiety and lower self-esteem.

 The World Health Organization predicts that by 2030 more people will be affected by depression than any other health problem.